meguthe/kemono-dl/README.md

 Hash check before skip existing files. (default: False)
 `--[no-]dupe-check`
 Look for same index file with similar name and compare to server hash to prevent duplicate downloads.
 Works only for naming schemes starts with index, for now (maybe). (default: True)
-*notice: idk if last two args works together or not, i'll never use options other than these two defaults because that's why i make them default. if you use them and have issues please report.*
+> *notice: idk if last two args works together or not, i'll never use options other than these two defaults because that's why i make them default. if you use them and have issues please report.*

+`--[no-]force-unlisted`
+Still try to request api if user is not found in creators list.
+Use carefully. (default: False)
+`--retry-403 COUNT`
+When get 403 (possibly because of DDoS-Guard), retry without session up to `COUNT` times. (default: 0)
+`--[mo-]fp-added`
+Filter posts by added date instead of published date.
+Override behavior of --date --dateafter --datebefore. (default: False)

 # Notes
 -   Excepted link formats: